shelcia/noobcodes-docs/docs/uber/majority-element.md

 ### Problem Statement

-Given an array nums of size n, return the majority element.
+Given an array nums of size `n`, return the majority element.

-The majority element is the element that appears more than ⌊n / 2⌋ times.
+The majority element is the element that appears more than `⌊n / 2⌋` times.
 You may assume that the majority element always exists in the array.

 [Leetcode Link](https://leetcode.com/problems/majority-element/)